NikolasMsomething/Swappuyo/README.md

 ![example3](https://i.imgur.com/HJvOK5k.png)

 > The great thing about Swappuyo is that it's extremely scaleable.
 As the app matures you're going to see more features added relatively easily(thanks to the architecture).
-Features include (but are not limited to) user messaging and post comment viewing.
+New features include (but are not limited to) user messaging and post comment viewing.
 Users will eventually also be able to save items they own and search for items they yearn for.

 ### Tech